benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 feedback, iterate on the design, and implement generics in a production-ready way instead of using the current Go-to-Go translator.
-But given the number of proposals and the amount of feedback so far, generics are sure to be a much-used (and hopefully little-abused) feature when they do arrive.</p>
+But given the number of proposals and the amount of feedback so far, generics are sure to be a much-used (and hopefully little-abused) feature whenever they do arrive.</p>